What is Email Archiving?

 Email archiving is a system for preserving email communications in a format that can be digitally stored, indexed, searched and retrieved.
-Organizations typically deploy email archiving solutions for one or more of the following reasons:
+Organisations typically deploy email archiving solutions for one or more of the following reasons:

 Email Archiving Best Practices

-Organizations are generating more data—and more kinds of data—every day.
+Organisations are generating more data—and more kinds of data—every day.
 Managing it in a way that is compliant, cost effective and efficient has never been more complicated.